 Get your free PCS allowances worksheet here: Simple PCS Travel Allowances Worksheet

 Monetary Allowance In Lieu of Transportation (MALT)

 MALT is the allowance that pays for actually driving your cars from your old duty station to your new duty station.
 The allowance is based on the distance as calculated using the Defense Table of Official Distances.
-MALT is calculated using the rate of $.20 per official mile (effective 1 January 2019).
+(For some inexplicable reason, they’ve put it behind a login.
+So unhelpful.)
+MALT is calculated using the rate of $.22 per official mile (effective 1 January 2023).

 If your move includes dependents, you are eligible for MALT for two vehicles, if two vehicles are actually driven.
 In some cases, MALT may be authorized for additional vehicles.
 This is not automatic and requires justification for the need.